You asked: Does outsourced marketing save money?

 Outsourced marketing offers the chance to train and upskill your existing teams.
 Marketing partners often provide training to help your staff use the systems and sales enablement they’ve helped you put in place.

-If you want to get the most from your marketing dollars, you’ll need to make sure your sales team understands how and they should use the content and sales enablement tools from marketing effectively.
+If you want to get the most from your marketing dollars, you’ll need to make sure your sales team understands how they should use the content and sales enablement tools from marketing effectively.

-This includes harnessing automation tools within your CRM.
 Such skills can boost both sales and marketing activities.
 These trainings can make your in-house teams more efficient and aligned with your overall business strategy.

 Even ten hours of training per quarter adds up quickly – $2,800 in time over the course of a year, using the average cost of an employee we used above.

-Savings so far: $66,300 to $81,300
+Savings so far: $63,300 to $78,300

 Cut Your Personnel & Payroll Costs